 Although it is easy to scare them, Fiddler crabs are not especially shy crabs.
 They can easily be observed scavenging for food and interacting with one another.
 Males have only one claw that is useful for feeding, so they find and eat slower than females.
 Male fiddler crabs may spend up to twice as much time eating as females do.

-In the wild, feeding and burrowing activity of Fiddler crabs is restricted to low tide period.
+In the wild, the feeding and burrowing activity of Fiddler crabs is restricted to a low tide period.
 Once the tide rises they enter their tunnels and plug the burrow entrance with mud.

 Combat and Defense

-The length of a territorial dispute depends upon the value of a burrow as a resource, cost to maintain it and the local population density.
+The length of a territorial dispute depends upon the value of a burrow as a resource, the cost to maintain it, and the local population density.
 Food levels can affect time spent fighting as well.
-Duration of fights may be reduced by crabs building structures near their burrows that help territorial defense.
+The duration of fights may be reduced by crabs building structures near their burrows that help territorial defense.

 Fiddler Crabs Molting